rickhenderson/portfolio/threat-intelligence/20250401-VanHelsingRansomware.md

 ## Summary

-VanHelsingRAAS is a new ransomware-as-a-service that was released on March 7, 2025 and malware from the service was first discovered on March 16, 2025 by researchers at [Check Point Research](https://research.checkpoint.com/2025/vanhelsing-new-raas-in-town/).
+VanHelsingRAAS is a new ransomware-as-a-service that was released on March 7, 2025 and malware from the service was first discovered on March 16, 2025 by researchers at [Check Point Research](https://research.checkpoint.com/2025/vanhelsing-new-raas-in-town/) (CPR).

-The creators request the software not be used against CIS countries, indicating that the developers are Russian or pro-Russian, or possibly trying to make it appear to be pro-Russian in an attempt at disinformation.
+The malware creators request the software not be used against CIS countries, indicating that the developers are Russian or pro-Russian, or possibly trying to make it appear to be pro-Russian in an attempt at disinformation.

 The malware uses SMB to replicate itself over network shares, giving it worm-like capabilities.

+The executable requires command-line arguments in order to perform correctly.
+This means the threat may be limited to hands-on-keyboard attacks, as no activity related to C2 communication has been found.

+As of April 1, the reported Bitcoin address reported in the CPR article has had no transactions: [https://www.blockchain.com/explorer/addresses/btc/bc1q0cuvj9eglxk43v9mqmyjzzh6m8qsvsanedwrru](https://www.blockchain.com/explorer/addresses/btc/bc1q0cuvj9eglxk43v9mqmyjzzh6m8qsvsanedwrru)

 ## Rapid Detection